kuzzleio/kuzzle-plugin-cluster/README.md

 ### Privileged context

 This plugin needs privileged context to work.
-This context is granted by uzzle via the global configuration.
+This context is granted by Kuzzle via the global configuration.
 Add the following to your configuration

 ```javascript
 plugins: {